mdw1982/MJournal/README.md

 * **11.9.22** current version: 0.7.9.5:
   * **cleaned up the** search results algo that builds the search results tree menu.
 It now displays correct by Year, Month descending.
   * **Added Restore from Backup** functionality to the program so that a database previously backed up can be easily restored without needing to do it from the command line.
+  * **cleanup needed** on the updates sent back to the main screen after an entry is updated. filtering seems to be lacking there.
+When an update is processed from the update screen it reappears in the VIEW on the main window.
+As it appears single and double-quotes aren't getting properly converted to human readable. if you click on the entry from the tree menu it displays correctly.